 Any balance in a bond account that is not sufficient to purchase a bond denomination will be refunded.
 This may be sent to you in a separate check mailed to your home address.
 This is true for both Series "I" and "EE" Bonds, or as a credit in a subsequent check which may be a leave check.

-Upon submitting your automated resignation/retirement to NOVA your respective HR Consultant will schedule a meeting with you to collect all campus owned property and complete the NOVA 105-22 form.
+Upon submitting your Employee Separation Notification Form to NOVA the HR Employee Relations team will schedule an exit meeting with you.
+Your supervisor will collect all campus owned property and complete the NOVA 105-022 form with you.

 Terminating employees participating in the Virginia Sickness and Disability Program (VSDP), may elect to continue coverage in the VSDP Long Term Care Program at group rates.
 You must elect to continue your coverage within 60 days of leaving VSDP-covered employment.
 You will pay the premiums.
 Contact the Long Term Care Group, Inc. at 1.800.761.4057 for additional information.